alugocp/argzilla/README.md

 ## Building
 This repository comes with a couple of npm commands for building and testing.
 - `npm run build` - build the TypeScript code
+- `npm run test` - run the testing script
-- `npm run test` - run the built code
+- `npm run run` - run the built code

 ## Basic algorithm
 `program [command] [flags | options | args]`